SAP/openui5-docs/docs/JSDoc_Visibility_Tags_b0d5fe2.md

 Indicates that the API is only meant for certain stakeholders within OpenUI5 framework development and won't be visible in the OpenUI5 documentation.

 > ### Note:
 > `@ui5-restricted` should always be preceded by `@private`.
-This is to make sure that content isn't accidentally made public if a build tool different from the default is used that doesn't recognize this tag.
+This is to make sure that content isn't accidentally made public if an external JSDoc generator is used that doesn't recognize this tag.